eyyuf/Appointment_managment_system/README.md

 eas build -p android --profile preview
 ```

-See `docs/apk-build-guide.md` for detailed instructions.
+you can See `docs/apk-build-guide.md` for detailed instructions.